acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/migration/why-migrate.md

 <tr>
 <td> <strong><a name="security">Security</a></strong></td>
-<td><p>If they're not carefully designed Firefox add-ons can open the browser to attack by malicious web pages.
+<td><p>If they're not carefully designed, Firefox add-ons can open the browser to attack by malicious web pages.
 Although it's possible to write insecure add-ons using the SDK, it's not as easy, and the damage that a compromised add-on can do is more limited.</p>
 <p>There are two main reasons for this.
   <ul>
     <li>First, SDK-based modules don't run with full browser privileges: they can only use the APIs they explicitly import.
 Of course, modules that <a href="dev-guide/module-development/chrome.html"><code>require("chrome")</code></a> run with full privileges.</li><br>